| What's

 of Father's Touch, Donald D'Haene's excellent memoir of abuse

 and recovery.
 This promises to be a busy Spring.
+Finally,

 I have been contacted recently about doing male survivor workshops and